campbe13/docker-ecq2020/README.md

 * install app javascript & static html samples for lectures in js course
 * simple web pages, uses lighttpd
 * exposes port 80 \(apache default\)
-* tested on
+* tested on / runs on
     * ubuntu 18.04 (created & run)
     * Fedora 31 (run from docker hub)
 * built and tested using `make`

 ## [hello-world-go-heroku](hello-world-go-heroku)
-work in progress 2020-02-27
+working 2020-02-27

 * simple go website, deployed to heroku using heroku cli
-* todo: deploy to heroku using docker
-* tested on
+* tested on / runs on
     * ubuntu 18.04 (created & run)
     * Heroku (released from heroku registry)

 ## [stickynotes-jb](stickynotes-jb)
-work in progress 2020-02-25
+work in progress 2020-03-10
+* TODO port to cloud & upload image to registry, test on fedora, Azure ??
+* TODO deploy to heroku, see [shakespeare-ec](shakespeare-ec) & document better

 * port sticky notes app from PHP 2019, thanks to Jeff Boisvert, into a container
+* containers using docker-compose & yaml
+* a bit more complex than previous apps
+    * current iteration uses internal network (name of service is hostname, pingable & used in config.ini for app
+    * uses persistent storage for database
+* containers
-* apache + php app + mysql
+    * apache + php app
+    * mysql   (no dockerfile, image from hub & config info in yaml)
+    * phpmyadmin  (no dockerfile, image from hub & config info in yaml)
+* tested on / runs on
-* 2 containers using docker-compose & yaml
+    * ubuntu 18.04 (created & run)

 ## [from docker quick start nodejs bulletinboard](docker-nodejs-bulletinboard)
 work in progress 2020-02-20